Ask about the wife: The student completely upsets Laschet – “That hurts me”

 ARD election arena: Laschet answers questions from viewers for 75 minutes

 In the 75-minute broadcast, the Prime Minister of North Rhine-Westphalia answers questions from viewers.
 The ARD election arena celebrated its premiere in 2005 and is now taking place for the fifth time in a federal election.
-Again, according to the broadcaster, it is about “putting the concerns, problems and concerns of the citizens at the center.”
-In order to have the largest possible cross-section of the population, a large part of the audience is selected with the help of the pollsters from infratest dimap.
+Once again, according to the broadcaster, it is about “putting the concerns, problems and concerns of the citizens at the center.”

 Left slide or traffic light – you can find out what’s coming after election day in our politics newsletter.